 If you have a low paying job that doesn’t cover all your bills, fixing and flipping houses will not solve your problem.

 In order for you to succeed, you must have some basic financial security.
 That means enough income to cover all your bills.

 Keep in mind, I didn’t say you have to have a lot of cash saved up to purchase and rehab a property.
-In our mentoring program, we teach you how to fix and flip houses using other people’s money.
+In our Fast-Track Coaching Program, we teach you how to fix and flip houses using other people’s money.